All Registered Harvard Extension School Students

 OCS Recruiting Program

-The majority of the employment opportunities are in finance, consulting, and information technology; therefore, the program is not meant to be single source of all employment opportunities.
+The majority of the employment opportunities are entry-level roles in finance, consulting, and information technology; therefore, the program is not meant to be single source of all employment opportunities.
 It is one tool among many that you should utilize in your search for jobs and internships.

 Be aware that the OCS Recruiting Program is primarily for the entry-level hiring of Harvard College undergraduates.
+Interviews may be on-campus or virtual.

 To participate, you must: